-Granted, there are opportunities for abuse of the system when cash in hand payments are made.
-It is simpler to pocket the payment and therefore avoid taxation, yet not every graduate from plumbing courses or electrician courses works in this way and a great number of those who accept cash in hand payments are scrupulous and honest about their earnings.
+This can easily lead to abuses of the system.
+It is much simpler, and illegal, to pocket the payments and therefore avoid taxation.
+Fortunately, not every graduate from plumbing courses or electrician courses works in this way.
+A great number of those who accept cash in hand payments are scrupulous and honest about their earnings.

-Mr Gauke has hit out particularly at those tradesmen who offer ‘discounts’ for cash in hand payments.
-Of course this area is particularly difficult to police.
-For those tradespeople who manage payment in this way the arrangement is beneficial both for themselves and for their clients.
+For those tradespeople who manage payment in this way, the arrangement is beneficial both for themselves and for their clients.
 The taxpayer’s money it would take to tackle the minority who operate in this way would far exceed the gains to be made by ensuring every single transaction is fairly taxed.

-Are you an alumni from our plumbing courses, electricians courses or other types of trades training?
+Are you a graduate from our plumbing courses, electricians’ courses or other types of trades training?
 What’s your preferred form of payment?
 Do you accept cash in hand?
 We’d love to hear from you on this subject.

 If you are considering enrolling on plumbing courses or electrician courses, Access will help train you in all areas of your trade.
 From hands-on technical work, to running your business and working out tax - for flexible, thorough trades training courses, across the UK, contact Access today on 0800 345 7492.